 Brut Champagne is classified as sparkling wine that is bone-dry to off-dry, with either no residual sugar or up to 15 grams per liter.
-One of the best entries in this category is the 2012 blockbuster from the house of Delamotte, which was founded by François Delamotte in 1760 in Reims.
+One of the best entries in this category is the 2012 blockbuster from the house of Delamotte.

-This Brut is a rich, decadent, cellar-worthy Champagne, capable of long life if stored properly.
-This 100 percent Chardonnay comes from the Grand Cru villages of Cramant, Le Mesnil-sur-Oger, Avize and Oger, showing the concentration and power of the low-yielding harvest.
+This brut is a rich, decadent, cellar-worthy Champagne, capable of long life if stored properly.
+This 100% chardonnay comes from the Grand Cru villages of Cramant, Le Mesnil-sur-Oger, Avize and Oger, showing the concentration and power of the low-yielding harvest.
 Elegant beading accompanies lively and fresh aromas of Meyer lemon, sweet-tart candy, kiwi and wildflowers.
 Creamy on entry and supported by zesty and mouthwatering acidity, more orange peel and lemon zest is met with a deep, mineral finish punctuated by an unyielding wow factor.

 Best Rosé: Ruinart Brut Rose

-Adored by French kings and modern-day celebrities, this rosé Champagne by Ruinart is a blend of Pinot Noir and Chardonnay with a fresh, fruity flavor profile.
-Founded in 1729, Ruinart is the first-established house of Champagne and the longest-standing producer of exceptional quality bubbly.
+Adored by French kings and modern-day celebrities, this rosé Champagne by Ruinart is a blend of pinot noir and chardonnay with a fresh, fruity flavor profile.
+Founded in 1729, Ruinart is the first-established house of Champagne and the longest-standing producer of exceptional bubbly.

-Ruinart’s Chef de Caves (cellar master), Frédéric Panaïotis, highly recommends serving his intensely aromatic, finesse-driven, red-fruited rosé bubbly alongside Peking Duck: "The crispy skin and soft meat contrast, the complex and gently spicy flavors, make for a beautiful, refined combination."
+Ruinart’s Chef de Caves (cellar master), Frédéric Panaïotis, highly recommends serving his intensely aromatic, red-fruited rosé bubbly alongside Peking duck: "The crispy skin and soft meat contrast, the complex and gently spicy flavors, make for a beautiful, refined combination."
 He also suggests fixing up an upside-down vine-ripened tomato and balsamic vinegar pie, with fresh opal basil and shaved 24-month-old Parmigiano.
-“The gentle effervescence [of Ruinart] wraps up the light puff pastry, the acidity, and sweetness of the tomatoes,” he says.
+“The gentle effervescence [of Ruinart] wraps up the light puff pastry, the acidity and sweetness of the tomatoes,” he says.

 Runner-Up, Best Rosé: Duval-Leroy Rosé Prestige

 Today, Duval-Leroy is one of the largest estates in Champagne.
-Made with only Premier Cru Pinot Noir grown in Vertus, the Marne Valley, Montagne de Reims, and Premier Cru Chardonnay from the Côte des Blancs, this rosé is a lip-smacking mouthful of red berry fruit, baking spices, poached pears, plum, and finishes clean with uplifting energy.
+Made with only Premier Cru pinot noir grown in Vertus, the Marne Valley and Montagne de Reims, along with Premier Cru chardonnay from the Côte des Blancs, this rosé is a lip-smacking mouthful of red berry fruit, baking spices, poached pears, plum, and finishes clean with uplifting energy.

 Best Vintage-Dated: Perrier-Jouët Belle Epoque

 In contrast to “NV” (non-vintage) bottles, a vintage-dated Champagne is produced from a single year’s harvest because of its exceptional quality.
-One of the more elegant and refined Champagnes of the 2012 vintage, Perrier-Jouët's cuvée blends together 50 percent Chardonnay, 45 percent Pinot Noir and 5 percent Pinot Meunier from five crus—Cramant, Avize, Ay, Mailly and Dizy.
+One of the more elegant Champagnes of the 2012 vintage, Perrier-Jouët's cuvée blends together 50% chardonnay, 45% pinot noir and 5% pinot meunier from five crus—Cramant, Avize, Ay, Mailly and Dizy.
 Translucent gold in color with radiant emerald hues, this Belle Epoque Brut Champagne offers notes of fresh white flowers, stone and orchard fruit, as well as lemon zest with a creamy mouthfeel and mineral finish.

-The bottle in and of itself is a beauty, with gold-etched, white Japanese anemone flowers that echo the highly stylized, ornamental Art Nouveau fashion of the late 1890s and early 1900s.
+The bottle is a beauty, with gold-etched, white Japanese anemone flowers that echo the highly-stylized, ornamental Art Nouveau fashion of the late 1890s and early 1900s.

 Runner-Up, Best Vintage-Dated: Moët & Chandon Rosé Brut

 The 1700s-era house has crafted perhaps the best rosé of the 2012 vintage in Champagne.
-Primarily Pinot Noir with Pinot Meunier and Chardonnay, this salmon-hued grand cuvée is only the house’s 43rd vintage-dated rosé.
-It's aged for at least five years in cellars in France and for another six months minimum before release, for a classy mix of orange peel, black cherry, plum and strawberry tart, finishing with decadent, buttery pie crust notes.
+Primarily pinot noir with pinot meunier and chardonnay, this salmon-hued grand cuvée is only the house’s 43rd vintage-dated rosé.
+It's aged for at least five years in cellars in France and for another six months minimum before release—making for a classy mix of orange peel, black cherry, plum and strawberry tart, finishing with decadent, buttery pie crust notes.

 Best Value: Alfred Gratien Brut

 For four generations, the Jaeger family has been making world-class Champagne at the house of Alfred Gratien, with this as its flagship bottle.
-It's a particularly great value, as the $50 non-vintage Brut drinks like a $100 bottle.
-This Champagne is effervescent with a delicate mousse; wonderful French pastry aromas build with freshly-baked biscuits, yellow apples, Bosc pears, and cultured butter tinged with a white floral finish.
-It is a blend of Chardonnay, Pinot Noir and Pinot Blanc.
+It's a particularly great value, as the non-vintage brut drinks like a $100 bottle.
+This Champagne is effervescent with a delicate mousse; wonderful French pastry aromas build with freshly-baked biscuits, yellow apples, Bosc pears and cultured butter tinged with a white floral finish.
+It is a blend of chardonnay, pinot noir and pinot blanc.

 Best Under $50: Taittinger Brut La Francaise